keermanish/react-page-maker/README.md

 - **Trash**

+  You can use this component to have feature of trash/delete.
+Once element dropped in Trash it get removed from canvas and state.

   | Prop        | Type           | Description  |
   | ------------- |:-------------:| -----|
   | onBeforeTrash      | function | Callback function, which expect boolean return value |